 Shark skeleton is made of cartilage, which is a dense form of connective tissue.
-This cartilage is dried and powdered to create nutritious dietary supplement.
+This cartilage is dried and powdered to create a nutritious dietary supplement.
 It is believed to have health and healing benefits, and has been in use since the ancient Roman times.
-Shark cartilage is composed of proteins, calcium, collage, sulfur, and mucopolysaccharides.
+Shark cartilage is composed of proteins, calcium, collagen, sulfur, and mucopolysaccharides.

 The notion that shark cartilage aids in curing cancer was widely popularized by a misconception that arose from Dr. William Lane's best-selling book Sharks Don't Get Cancer, in 1992.
 Lane further promoted his claim on CBS TV's 60 Minutes.
 The basis of his claim was a televised footage of a Cuban study of allegedly terminal cancer patients, who received shark cartilage preparations and were known to feel better.

-Scientists world over have contraindicated this myth.
+Scientists world over have contradicted this myth.
 According to them, sharks do get cancer, even in the cartilage, but it's a rare occurrence.
 Dr. Gabriel Feldman, MD, director of prostate and colorectal cancer for the American Cancer Society opines, "Scientists have believed for over 35 years that since sharks do not appear to develop as much cancer as humans, there may be something in their systems that protects them from getting cancer."
 In 1997, the American Society of Clinical Oncology reported a study that found shark cartilage ineffective against advanced cancer in adults.

 Shark Cartilage Benefits